SuperNova76/TopCPToolKit/docs/settings/muons.md

 `containerName`
 :   the name of the input container.

+`selectionName`
+:   the name of the muon selection to define (e.g. `tight` or `loose`).

 `postfix`
 :   a postfix to apply to decorations and algorithm names.
-Useful here to distinguish between different muon definitions.
+Typically not needed here as `selectionName` is used internally.

 `workingPoint`
 :   the ID and isolation WPs to use.
 Pass them in the format `quality.isolation`.
 Supported ID WPs: `Tight`, `Medium`, `Loose`, `LowPt`, `HighPt`.
 Supported isolation WPs: `PflowLoose_VarRad`, `PflowTight_VarRad`, `Loose_VarRad`, `Tight_VarRad`, `NonIso`.